U.S. News Rankings

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Trinity Christian College is 11:1, and the school has 57.9 percent of its classes with fewer than 20 students.
-The most popular majors at Trinity Christian College include: Education; Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Theology and Religious Vocations; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 75.8 percent.
+The student-faculty ratio at Trinity Christian College is 11:1, and the school has 57.3 percent of its classes with fewer than 20 students.
+The most popular majors at Trinity Christian College include: Education; Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Psychology; and Parks, Recreation, Leisure, and Fitness Studies.
+The average freshman retention rate, an indicator of student satisfaction, is 77.3 percent.

 |Student gender distribution|